 To find a list of the cache regions, open the Cache tab in System -> Maintenance and press the Refresh Stats button.

 A list of cache regions will be displayed.
 If any cache regions are using multiple cache providers, those cache regions will be displayed multiple times (once for each cache provider).
-For example, if you are using the default cache configuration, the contentletcache region will be displayed twice: once for the memory cache (Cache Provider = “caffeine memory cache”) and once for disk cache (Cache Provider = “h22 cache provider”).
+For example, if you are using the default cache configuration, the contentletcache region will be displayed twice: once for the memory cache (Cache Provider = “caffine memory cache”) and once for disk cache (Cache Provider = “h22 cache provider”).

 You may create a separate cache chain property for any cache region displayed in the list of cache regions.